Computing torsion for plane quartics without using height bounds: Results

-\begin{example} Consider the smooth plane quartic $C \colon f = 0$ with
+\begin{example} Consider the smooth plane quartic~$C \colon f = 0$ with

-Its Jacobian $J$ modulo 11 has 1772 points, and $J$ modulo 67 has 274944 points.
-As the primes 11 and 67 are both primes of good reduction, this implies that the torsion subgroup of $J$ can have at most order $\mathrm{gcd}(1772, 274944) = 4$.
+Its Jacobian~$J$ modulo~11 has~1772 points, and~$J$ modulo 67 has~274944 points.
+As the primes~11 and 67 are both primes of good reduction, this implies that the torsion subgroup of~$J$ can have at most order~$\mathrm{gcd}(1772, 274944) = 4$.

-Besides 0, we find a second rational torsion point where $\theta$ and $\bar\theta$ are zeros of $x^2 - \tfrac{27}{10}x - \tfrac{1713}{100}$.
-We easily find that there are no other points of order 2.
-After looking at a lot of different primes and seeing that $T_2$ has a 2-divisor modulo each of these primes, we suspect that $T_2$ might have a (fake) 2-divisor.
+Besides~0, we find a second rational torsion point where~$\theta$ and~$\bar\theta$ are zeros of~$x^2 - \tfrac{27}{10}x - \tfrac{1713}{100}$.
+Looking at the reduction modulo~11, we easily find that there are no other points of order~2.
+After looking at a lot of different primes and seeing that~$T_2$ has a~2-divisor modulo each of these primes, we suspect that~$T_2$ might have a (fake)~2-divisor.

-After about an hour of computation time, our program finds a torsion point $T_4$ over a degree 12 number field $K$ defined by adjoining to $\Q$ a root of This point satisfies $2T_4 = T_2$.
-As the prime 67 splits into four primes of residue degrees 67, 67, $67^2$, and $67^8$ in the ring of integers of $K$, the point $T_4$ explains two of the 2-divisors of $T_2$ modulo 67.
-As there are only two 2-divisors of $T_2$ in $J \bmod 67$, we conclude that $T_2$ doesn't have a 2-divisor over $\Q$, and $\{0, T_2\}$ is the full torsion subgroup of $J$. \end{example}
+After about an hour of computation time, our program finds a torsion point~$T_4$ over a degree~12 number field~$K$ defined by adjoining to~$\Q$ a root of This point satisfies~$2T_4 = T_2$.
+As the prime 67 splits into four primes of residue degrees 67, 67, $67^2$, and~$67^8$ in the ring of integers of~$K$, the point~$T_4$ explains two of the~2-divisors of~$T_2$ modulo 67.
+As there are only two~2-divisors of~$T_2$ in~$J \bmod 67$, we conclude that~$T_2$ doesn't have a~2-divisor over~$\Q$, and~$\{0, T_2\}$ is the full torsion subgroup of~$J$. \end{example}